pschrempf/APA-IT-projekt/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Download the plugin from the plugin site on wordpress and place in to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+3. Go to the settings menu to initialise the plugin as you which.

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.
+= Are there any other languages available? =

+The annotations are only supported in French and German at the moment.
+The plugin is available in German and English.

-= What about foo bar? =
+= How do I delete annotations? =

-Answer to foo bar dilemma.
+Go to the annotations page, select the annotations to be deleted and click the 'delete' button on the bottom of the page.
+Now wait until the desired annotations disappear from the list.

 == Screenshots ==